Murmelmeister/MurmelAPI/README.md

 Contributions to the MurmelAPI are welcome.
 Please ensure that your code adheres to the project's coding standards and includes appropriate unit tests.

 ## License
-MurmelAPI is open-source software, licensed under [INSERT LICENSE HERE].
+MurmelAPI is open-source software, licensed under GPL-3.0 license.
 Feel free to use, modify, and distribute the code, in accordance with the license terms.